aoneahsan/inventory-management-app/README.md

 ## 📞 Support

-For support, email support@inventorypro.com or join our Slack channel.
+For support, email support@inventory.zaions.com or visit our website.

 ---